sunpy/sunpy-SEP/SEP-0002-revised.md

 * Removing Steering Committee members
 * Removing the Ombudsperson
 * Approving changes to this SEP via a vote (see below)
-* Other matters for which the Steering Committee believes a vote is appropriate.
+* Other matters where the Steering Committee or the Board believes a vote is appropriate.

 ### Membership